Three students work at the edge of a lake to collect water samples.

 ACOM Cicerone Fellowship

-This fellowship is intended for graduate students from underrepresented communities.
-These students will come for four months over two years to work with scientists in the Atmospheric Chemistry Observations and Modeling (ACOM) lab on a self-defined research project.
+The Ralph Cicerone Fellowship in atmospheric chemistry and Earth system science is designed to promote and support graduate student research through mentoring and training.
+These students will come for four months over a two year period to work with scientists in the Atmospheric Chemistry Observations & Modeling (ACOM) lab on a self-defined project.

 Student Employment